 - Even a professional gemologist can’t tell the difference by inspecting the diamond with the naked eye or with a diamond loupe.

-- There is a way to tell the difference; however, only gemological labs have the right equipment.
+- Lab-grown diamonds do pass a diamond tester, however there is a way to tell the difference; only gemological labs have the right equipment.

 Test yourself: Is this diamond natural or lab-grown?

 James Allen Discounts

 Do lab-grown diamonds pass a diamond tester?
 Do lab diamonds test as real?
 Can we distinguish between them?
 This article will cover three tests that will answer these questions, one set for all.

 Lab diamond test: How a standard diamond tester work?

 The most common tool in the market is this simple diamond tester.
 It’s a portable device in a size of a pen.
 You might have seen it already on Youtube videos or at your local jewelry store.
 All it does is measuring how well the gemstone conducts heat and electric conduction.
 This way, the tester can tell you if the diamond is a real diamond or not.

 No, it can’t.
 Since lab-grown diamonds share the same physical and chemical properties as natural diamonds, they also have the same electrical conductivity and thermal conductivity properties.
 For that reason, both share the same result: REAL.